What is spiritual direction?

 I serve as Chair of the Women's Spirituality Department at the California Institute of Integral Studies.
 I've published a book, twelve Academic articles, and numerous book chapters on aging and spirituality; my research has been supported by the National Endowment for the Humanities and the National Science Foundation and has been covered by Reuters, the Huffington Post, and the Chicago Tribune.
 I lead community workshops on Mindful Aging and Aging as Spiritual Practice and speak frequently at conferences.
 I was introduced to spiritual direction in 2008, when I was living in a Catholic convent studying how nuns age successfully.

-I live in the East Bay with my librarian partner, our two wonderful kids, and a cute dog.
+I live with my librarian-archivist partner, our two wonderful kids, and a very cute dog.

 Get started